DDDEastMidlandsLimited/dddem-blog/site/collections/_posts/2023-04-27-vote-for-talks.md

 ---

+# Reminders

+A promise for us, we are only going to send limited reminders to vote.
+A maximum of 4.

+Please don't mute our email or put us in your junk mail - we may send important information later on.

+---

 # What can selected speakers look forward to?

 As with previous events we will offer support, including in the form of an invite to a days speakers workshop lead by Dylan Beattie.
 The organisers are dedicated to making the conference the best experience possible for all speakers (and attendees), so if you are selected as a speaker and have ANY concerns, please reach out to the organisers and we will do what we can to help.